KusionStack/kusionstack.io/karpor_versioned_docs/version-v0.5/3-user-guide/2-multi-cluster-management.md

       - --output
       - json
       command: aws
-      ### The following fields need to be added to the kubeconfig.
+      ### The following fields need to be added to the KubeConfig.
       env:
       - name: AWS_ACCESS_KEY_ID
         value: <YOUR AWS_ACCESS_KEY_ID>